Region of Waterloo International Airport: Expansion

 Northwest Airlines affiliate Mesaba Airlines flew to Detroit until June 2009.

-In late 2005, major vacation charters (primarily to the Caribbean) began to operate during their peak season, notably Sunwing Airlines to Cancun.
+In late 2005, major vacation charters (primarily to the Caribbean) began to operate during their peak season, notably Sunwing Airlines to Cancún.

 WestJet launched daily flights to Calgary on 14 May 2007.
-This was initially labelled a seasonal service, but on 27 June 2007, WestJet announced that the flights continue year-round.
+This was initially labelled a seasonal service, but on 27 June 2007, WestJet announced that the flights would continue year-round.
 WestJet also operated daily seasonal flights to Vancouver in the summer of 2010, but these did not continue in subsequent years.

 Bearskin Airlines started daily non-stop flights to Ottawa on 1 October 2007, with onward connections to Northern Ontario, and added daily flights to Montreal beginning on 1 May 2011.
 The Montreal flights ended in September 2012, and on 25 March 2014, Bearskin announced that they would terminate all scheduled service from the airport effective 1 April 2014.
 They continued to operate charter flights at the airport.

 On 13 December 2011, American Airlines announced new daily nonstop flights to Chicago beginning on 14 June 2012, the airport's first destination in the United States since 2009.
 The service was operated by Envoy under the American Eagle brand, using Embraer 145 jets.
 On 22 June 2016, American Airlines announced they would be suspending flights effective 5 October 2016.

 In September 2013, Nolinor Aviation began three weekly and four every other week charter service from the airport to Mary River via Iqaluit with a Boeing 737-200 combi.
 This service was expected to bring $400,000 annually to the airport through landing and ramp fees with no additional costs to the region.
+Nolinor no longer makes regular flights out of the airport.

 A new air traffic control tower commenced operations on 27 September 2017, replacing the original tower built in 1969.
 This tower is an additional 16 feet taller (80 feet) and 85 square feet bigger than the previous tower.

-FlyGTA Airlines began flying twice daily between Waterloo and Billy Bishop Toronto City Airport on 6 November 2017.

-Low-cost carrier Flair Airlines announced in February 2022 that they will begin serving thirteen domestic and international destinations in summer 2022.
+Low-cost carrier Flair Airlines began flying to six domestic destinations in May 2021.
+This was later expanded to 9 Canadian destinations plus 2 US and Cancún, Mexico - some of them seasonal.

 In April 2021, Waterloo Regional Council approved $44 million to further the expansion of the airport.
 As part of this expansion, the airport will get increased baggage handling capacity and larger departure lounges.
-This is expected to be complete in 2023.
+This was completed in 2023.